coderdude1/Java8Dates/README.md

 Another interesting observation is that the localDate and LocalDateTIme objects is stored at zulu time (the above timestamps was created on that date, and we were GMT-5, thus 9:12:24 local time which is correct).
 The localDate apparently stored the time as midnight (matches the spring data mongo docs for this type).

+Types that are supported currently using springdata mongo are
+    localDate
+    localDateTime
+    Instant

 ### Dates vs LocalDateTimes and Mongo
 It looks like all the entries are stored in mongo as zulu IsoDate.  here is a document that contained a LocalDate, LocalDateTime